Pfannen/beat-canvas/README.md

 Demo Videos:

-Click on an image will take you to the associated YouTube video
+Clicking on an image will take you to the associated YouTube video

 Adding measures and notes: